 How long is the Shopify free trial in 2023?

-In the past, the default Shopify free trial is always 14 days.
+In the past, the default Shopify free trial was always 14 days.
 No more.

 However, the Shopify trial period can be extended depending on your country, your selected partner, and, most importantly, Shopify promotions.